 250-watt infrared heat bulbs provide heat to your growing baby chicks.
-The red color is a bonus: it helps prevent chicks from picking at one another and also makes it easier for them to sleep.
-While heat bulbs are the most commonly used heating device for baby chicks, they are not our favorite choice.
+The red color of this bulb helps deter chicks from picking at one another and also makes it easier for them to sleep.
+Farmers have been using this style of bulb for decades!

-- They are not energy efficient, They cost $3-$5+ per week of continuous use more to run than the alternatives.
+- They are not energy efficient; heat bulbs cost $3-$5+ per week of continuous use more to run than the alternatives.

 - Light-free heat sources allow chicks to sleep at night

-All that said, if you feel infrared bulbs are the best choice for you, make sure to secure them safely with a heat lamp with clamp, and use a brooder stand, if your budget affords it.
+All that said, if you feel infrared bulbs are the best choice for you, make sure to secure them safely with a heat lamp with clamp, and please don't use them in your house.